Sheriff's office: 1 employee escaped Florida bank massacre

 "The death penalty is reserved for the worst of the worst first-degree murder cases.
 Given what I know about this horrific case, I certainly anticipate that the death penalty will apply," Haas said in an email to The Ledger .

+One of Xaver's attorneys, assistant public defender Peter Mills, said they have no comment on the case, and Xaver won't be making any public statements.
+Xaver's arraignment is scheduled Feb.
+25 in Highlands County court.

-SunTrust banks planned to observe a moment of silence Friday to honor the five women.
+SunTrust banks observed a moment of silence Friday afternoon to honor the five women.

-In a Facebook post, SunTrust said the moment of silence will begin at 12:36 p.m.
+In a Facebook post, SunTrust said the moment of silence was scheduled for 12:36 p.m.
 That was the time on Wednesday when Xaver called 911 and told dispatchers he had shot everyone inside the bank.

 The shooting appeared to be a random act, not part of a robbery, and Xaver had no connection to any of the victims, Sebring Police Chief Karl Hoglund said Thursday at a news conference.